“Why Is My Trail Camera Not Taking Pictures?” – 5 Common Reasons

 Here below I pinpoint 5 most common troubleshooting and how to fix quickly.

-When you detect a malfunction such as a trail camera not taking pictures, the very first to check is the battery: whether its power is completely eaten up.
+When you detect a malfunction such as a trail camera not taking pictures of deer, the very first to check is the battery: whether its power is completely eaten up.
 Most cameras will automatically turn out in the event of low energy.

 Some argue they already charge the battery with 100%, so it is impossible that it run out for just a few days.
 Actually, several reasons are causing the battery life of your trail cameras being inferior: